yokoyamatoyou/kyotoyama/README.md

 The project follows the plan outlined in `Kyotoyama_Medical_Image_Analyzer最新版MVP設計・進捗管理.md`.

-The application allows users to upload medical images, perform segmentation with ANTsPyNet, and generate a structured report using the GPT-4.1mini API.
+The application allows users to upload medical images, perform segmentation with ANTsPyNet, generate a structured report using the GPT-4.1mini API, and store simple image comments.

 ## Disclaimer